Artificial Intelligence Act: Regulatory sandboxes

-The act provides for "regulatory sandboxes", i.e., controlled testing environments run by national competent authorities, where developers can trial AI systems under supervision before placing them on the market, to support innovation while maintaining safeguards.
+The Act provides for "regulatory sandboxes", i.e., controlled testing environments run by national competent authorities, where developers can trial AI systems under supervision before placing them on the market, to support innovation while maintaining safeguards.
 Member States are encouraged to set up such sandboxes under coordinated EU rules, and small and medium-sized enterprises (SMEs) and start-ups may receive priority access to test systems in a compliant setting.

 Legislative procedure

 In February 2020, the European Commission published "White Paper on Artificial Intelligence – A European approach to excellence and trust".
 In October 2020, debates between EU leaders took place in the European Council.
 On 21 April 2021, the AI Act was officially proposed by the Commission.
 On 6 December 2022, the European Council adopted the general orientation, allowing negotiations to begin with the European Parliament.
 On 9 December 2023, after three days of "marathon" talks, the EU Council and Parliament concluded an agreement.

 The law was passed in the European Parliament on 13 March 2024, when MEPs adopted the final text in plenary session by a vote of 523 for, 46 against, and 49 abstaining.
 It was approved by the EU Council on 21 May 2024.
 It entered into force on 1 August 2024, 20 days after being published in the Official Journal on 12 July 2024.
 After coming into force, there will be a delay before it becomes applicable, which depends on the type of application.
 This delay is 6 months for bans on "unacceptable risk" AI systems, 9 months for codes of practice, 12 months for general-purpose AI systems, 36 months for some obligations related to "high-risk" AI systems, and 24 months for everything else.

+Legal commentators have described the AI Act as a first-of-its-kind, comprehensive framework for regulating AI across multiple sectors, and as a likely reference point for companies and regulators outside the EU when they design their own approaches to AI governance.

 Reactions

 Experts have argued that though the jurisdiction of the law is European, it could have far-ranging implications for international companies that plan to expand to Europe.
 Anu Bradford at Columbia has argued that the law provides significant momentum to the world-wide movement to regulate AI technologies.

-Amnesty International criticized the AI Act for not completely banning real-time facial recognition, which they said could damage "human rights, civil space and rule of law" in the European Union.
-It also criticized the absence of ban on exporting AI technologies that can harm human rights.
+Amnesty International stated that, while EU policymakers present the AI Act as a global model for AI regulation, the legislation fails to take basic human rights principles into account and offers only limited protections to impacted and marginalised people.
+It argued that the Act does not ban the reckless use and export of what it calls "draconian AI technologies", fails to ensure equal protection for migrants, refugees and asylum seekers, and lacks adequate accountability and transparency provisions, which in its view risks exacerbating human rights abuses.